What exactly does a disciplinary procedure consist of?

 A disciplinary procedure enables employers to deal with situations where employees aren’t meeting the required standards or rules as outlined in their contract of employment, the company handbook, and other relevant documentation.
 This may apply to their specific job description, the culture embedded across the business, and other legal requirements.

 When drafting a disciplinary procedure, you should clearly outline each stage of the process.
-Highlight the consequences an employee will face if found to be in breach of any business policies, as well as other potential circumstances that could give rise to suspension with pay pending investigation.
+The document should highlight the consequences an employee will face if found to be in breach of any business policies, as well as other potential circumstances that could give rise to suspension with pay pending investigation.

-Generally, each stage of the process should be progressive as follows:
+Generally, each stage of the process should be progressive.
+The following stages form part of a typical disciplinary procedure:

 - Employee counselling/awareness meeting: Although a disciplinary procedure is implemented to ensure employee conduct, competence, and capability meet business standards and practices, it shouldn’t be simply punitive.
 A disciplinary procedure should provide for the provision of informal warnings before any formal action is initiated.
 Informal warnings can be addressed in the manner of employee counselling or awareness meetings.
 In these meetings, you should highlight areas of concern regarding an employee’s performance, attendance, work standards, and overall conduct.
 Provide them with necessary support and an opportunity to show improvement before going down the formal route of sanctioning.
 At this stage, employees should be informed of the following consequences should they fail to improve.